noaione/yuusha-shoukan-ln/sources/v04/chapter5.md

 still looks lively.
 I guess this really shows the difference between our habits...
 Nghh, it really hurts.

-[A-Anyway, I’ve really become frailer...I feel like I could go a bit further than this...]
+[A-Anyway, I’ve really become frailer...
+I feel like I could go a bit further than this...]

 [What with those words that stink like an old man?
 Besides, you do realize that